iamsaikishore/Project2---Web-Login-Automation/README.md

 Now go to devops/ directory and check the terraform configuration file ```cd devops/```.
 Go through each terraform configuration file to know how the resources will provisioned.

 ![Screenshot (161)](https://user-images.githubusercontent.com/129657174/229815184-ac4458be-ee8e-47b6-9f05-d40e9281fe34.png)

+#### In this tutorial i explained two methods to deploy the application, first method is using Github Actions as CICD and second using Jenkins as CICD

+## Method: 1
+Using GitHub Actions

 Now check the Github Actions workflow yaml file which is equivalent to jenkins pipeline